QuentinRa/blog.quentinra.dev/special/ilo/tchat/index.md

 ## ID and Listeners

 Sometimes you will give IDs to some components.
-That means you need it in the ``Controller.java``, check the attributes with ``@FXML`` to know the type / attributes requiring an ID.
-On IntelliJ, if a @FXML attribute is linked then you will have some orange visual symbol on the left column so you easily know if you did something wring.
+That means you need it in the ``Controller.java``, check the attributes with ``@FXML`` to know the type/attributes requiring an ID.
+On IntelliJ, if a @FXML attribute is linked then you will have some orange visual symbol on the left column so you easily know if you did something wrong.

-To set and ID or a listener, click on the component and go to code section.
+To set an ID or a listener, click on the component and go to the code section.
 Listeners are methods of the controller generally starting with ``on...``.
 You can set in the code menu what method should be called if an event appends. `onAction` mean when a button is clicked/pressed if you didn't know.

 ## Context Menu

-If a popup shown when using left click.
+It's a popup shown when using left-click.
 You must add one on the list view of users.
 But on Windows your scene builder may crash so you need to create the menu somewhere else then copy and paste the code inside your context menu directly in the fxml.